p-program/kube-killer/README.md

 kube-killer kill zeusro
 ```

+**!!!WARNING!!!**:PLEASE DO NOT USE.

 It‘s an unpredictable command🤣.

-PLEASE DO NOT USE.

 ## TODO(NEVER DO)